What’s the Cost to Install a New AC Unit in Phoenix, AZ?

 Keep these things in mind when talking with a representative regarding a new AC:

 - Don’t allow a technician to recommend an AC for you without a home evaluation first.
 You may have a cooling system currently that is oversized or undersized!
 Getting the wrong system can increase HVAC costs significantly.

 - Don’t allow a technician to determine your AC size based on a “rule of thumb,” such as going solely by the square footage of your home.
 There are other factors that they need to take into account, such as the temperature of the region and other variables that cause the home to gain heat.

 - Get more information on the size of AC unit you need.

 How much energy does your AC use?
 The Seasonal Energy Efficiency Ratio (SEER) will help you compare different AC units to evaluate their efficiency and cost to run them.
 The higher the SEER rating, the more energy efficient it is, and the more it costs at the time of purchase.
 However, a higher SEER-rated unit will run more efficiently, which will reduce your electric bills noticeably.

-The minimum SEER rating is 13, and the maximum is 20+.
+The minimum SEER rating for Phoenix homes is 14, and the maximum is 20+.